Skip to main content

 2. Low-density non-calcified plaque (LD-NCP, red/yellow): Dangerous, vulnerable plaque.
 Thin cap and lipid core.
 If it bursts, it forms a clot instantly.

 Key insight: You can have a calcium score of zero and still have meaningful soft plaque.
-This is the "widowmaker" scenario, and it is exactly the gap a Cleerly CCTA closes.
+This is the "widowmaker" scenario, and it is the gap a Cleerly CCTA closes.

 Why do we order a Cleerly CTA?